relaxdiego/relaxdiego.github.com/_posts/2018-08-16-keeping-continuous-integration-continuous.md

 to the 3rd entity there.
 The one named "Deploy to Test Env and Run API Tests."
 This kind of step in your CI/CD pipeline tends to be the one that sticks out like a sore thumb.
 It's slow and lags as the day progresses.
-You'll see its slowness represented by the relatively long activation of build 1.
+You'll see its slowness represented in the diagram by the relatively long activation of build 1.

 So let's get to the details of the sequence diagram: